WHAT IS A BALANCE BIKE?

-A balance bike is a bicycle without pedals or drivetrain and is the best means of learning to ride.
+A balance bike is a bicycle without pedals or chain and is the best means of learning to ride.
 Instead of pedalling, the rider propels him or herself by kicking themselves along, taking big 'strides'.

 In the moments between strides, when both feet are off the ground, the rider is balancing!

 Because of this focus on balance and control, the rider learns the key skills of cycling before making the leap to a bike with pedals and, in much less time.

 The balance bike has to be one of the great (re) inventions of the 21st century.
 They have transformed how children go about learning to ride a bike.

 But how do you get your child balance biking like a pro?